Nonlinear opto-magnetic signature of d-wave altermagnets

 \emph{Microscopic theory.\textemdash} Here we develop a quantitative description of the ICME.
 To reveal the microscopic origin of the effect, we first consider the simplest continuum model for the $d$-wave altermagnets described by $H=J(k^2_x-k^2_y)\sigma_z$, where $J$ is the altermagnetic coupling constant, $\sigma_z$ is the third Pauli matrix, and $\mathbf{k}$ is the momentum operator.
 In the presence of light and using the velocity gauge~\cite{PhysRevB.99.045121}, the momentum is replaced by $\mathbf{k}\to \mathbf{k}+e\mathbf{A}(t)$, where $-e$ is the electric charge and $\mathbf{A}(t)$ is the vector potential corresponding to the electric field, $\mathbf{E}=-\partial_t\mathbf{A}$.
-Applying linearly polarized light field $\mathbf{A}=(A_x\mathbf{e}_x+A_y\mathbf{e}_y)\cos(kz-\Omega t)$, we find that the Hamiltonian contains a term $Je^2 (A^2_x-A^2_y)[\cos2(kz-\Omega t) -1]/2$.
+Applying linearly polarized light field $\mathbf{A}=(A_x\mathbf{e}_x+A_y\mathbf{e}_y)\cos(kz-\Omega t)$, we find that the Hamiltonian contains a term $Je^2 (A^2_x-A^2_y)[\cos2(kz-\Omega t)+1]\sigma_z/2$.
 The time-dependent part is responsible for the second harmonic generation that is not of our current interest.
 The time independent part acts as an effective magnetic field.
-The Zeeman splitting leads to the familiar Pauli paramagnetism and gives rise to a static magnetization proportional to $1/\Omega^2$.
+The Zeeman splitting leads to the familiar Pauli paramagnetism and gives rise to a static magnetization with a simple $1/\Omega^2$ frequency dependence. {We mention that calculating the Pauli paramagnetic susceptibility does not require explicit spin-flip terms in the Hamiltonian~\cite{AM_solidstate}.}

 The above arguments provide an intuitive explanation of the ICME in altermagnets in terms of the Pauli paramagnetism.
 Now we develop a general microscopic theory of the ICME in the independent electron approximation.
 The single particle Hamiltonian is $H(\mathbf{k})$, which becomes $H(\mathbf{k}+e\mathbf{A})$ in the presence of light~\cite{PhysRevB.99.045121}.
 As we are interested in the second order effect of the light, it is necessary to expand the perturbed Hamiltonian up to the second order of the vector potential.
 This leads to the following perturbed Hamiltonian